+The Student Nurses Association is a student-led organization fostering professional development through community involvement, leadership opportunities, and collaborative support among students.
+Each year the SNA organizes projects, activities, and fundraisers.
 Incoming nursing students are oriented to the Association at the beginning of the academic year.
-Members have the opportunity to hold office and act as a liaison to fellow students and faculty members.
-Officers are elected in the spring semester from the first-year nursing student cohort.
+Students are encouraged to attend meetings and become active participating members.
+Members have the opportunity to hold office and to act as a liaison to fellow students and faculty members.